-Throughout this unit, pupils will explore the teachings of John I, study Jesus' birth according to the gospels of Matthew, Luke and John and investigate the concepts of Incarnation and the Trinity in Bible verses.
-Also, pupils will investigate the impact of Incarnation and the Trinity on how some Christians live their lives, as well as explore different beliefs of God and the importance of Christmas.
+Throughout this unit, pupils will explore the teachings of John 1, they will study Jesus' birth according to the gospels of Matthew, Luke and John, investigate the concepts of Incarnation and the Trinity in Bible verses, explore the impact of Incarnation and Trinity on how some Christians live their lives, explore different beliefs of God, as well as the importance of Christmas.

-- Understanding and explanation of the place of Incarnation within the 'big story' of the Bible. - Comparison of Gospel and prophecy texts.

-- Making connections between biblical texts about Incarnation using theological terms. - Knowledge of the Trinity and how it functions.
+- Understanding and explanation of the place of Incarnation within the 'big story' of the Bible. - Comparison of Gospel and prophecy texts. - Making connections between biblical texts, Incarnation using theological terms. - Knowledge of the Trinity and how it functions.

-For each unit, it is important that pupils are able to question and make enquiries related to their learning.
+For each unit, it is so important that pupils are able to question and make enquiries related to their learning.
 Here are some examples of questions that pupils might ask and discuss with regards to this unit:

-- What is Incarnation?

-- What is the Trinity?

-- Who is part of the Trinity?

-- Why do Christians celebrate Christmas what is its significance?

-- Does the world celebrate Christmas for the same reasons as Christians do?
+- What is Incarnation? - What is the trinity? - Who is part of the trinity? - Why do we celebrate Christmas what is its significance? - Does the world celebrate Christmas for the same reasons as Christians do? - How does the Trinity help Christians make sense of the world? - Are angels real? - How is the belief in the Holy Spirit seen through symbols?

-Spring I
+Spring 1